thexdesk/cerberus/docs/authentication/aws-iam-sts-authentication.md

 }
 ```

-With the above example I can either add the specific user ARN STS ARN:
+With the above example I can either add the STS ARN for the specific user:

 `arn:aws:sts::1111111111111:assumed-role/ZookeepersAdminRole/justin.field@example.com`